Yevgen2022/Sincos/README.md

 You need to ble able to create, read, update, and delete both products and categories.
 Focus on making it as user-friendly as possible.

-There is no limit to how many products or categories you can have.
+There should be no limit to how many products or categories you can have.

 Design/Styling is not an important factor in this task, but it should be functional and easy to use.